Lake Jackson Fishing Report September 2015

 Jackson: Level: 0.6 feet above full pool.
-Temp: High 80s.
-Clarity: Stained in the rivers, but clear in the main lake.
+Temp: 87-90 degrees.
+Clarity: Stained up the rivers and clearer near the dam.

 Other Articles You Might Enjoy